-A 45-minute ferry ride from Playa will have you landing on the island paradise that is Cozumel.
-This world-class island destination is a hot favorite with cruises and it gets a bit of a bad reputation because of that.
+A 45-minute ferry ride from Playa del Carmen will have you landing on the island paradise that is Cozumel.
+This world-class island destination is known for two things.
+Cruises and scuba diving.

 Tip: For a super fun way to see Cozumel, check out this Amazing Race-style scavenger hunt!

-If you’re staying at one of the more popular tourist hotspots like Tulum or Playa, take some time to venture to some of the smaller towns and villages along the coast for a change of scenery and vibe.
+If you’re staying at one of the more popular tourist hotspots like Tulum or Playa del Carmen, take some time to venture to some of the smaller towns and villages along the coast for a change of scenery and vibe.

-Take the time to visit smaller places like Puerto Morales or Xpu Ha.
+Take the time to visit smaller places like Puerto Morelos or Xpu Ha.

 Another option is Xpu Ha.
 At this laid-back town that’s under the tourist radar, you can truly have a relaxing beach day and enjoy the town’s quaint atmosphere.

-This food tour in Playa del Carmen will take you on a tacos delight and introduce you to some of the local foodie spots.
-Tamales, tostadas, desserts, and more… make sure you go with an empty stomach!
+While most people think that food tours in the Riviera Maya consist of tacos and tacos alone, prepare to be surprised.
+Most food tours will introduce you to some of the local foodie spots where you can gorge yourself on tamales, tostadas, desserts, and more… make sure you go with an empty stomach!

-Want to go even deeper into Mexican cuisine?
-Then a Mexican cooking class is for you!
+If you’re visiting Riviera Maya but want to go even deeper into Mexican cuisine, then a Mexican cooking class is for you!

 Taking a cooking class is a great “souvenir” from a trip because you can then recreate all the delish stuff you had on vacation!